ecoutoo/IMS-Starter/README.md

 Coverage: 80%
 # Project Title

 IMS-Starter is an Inventory Management System with java buisness code connecting a console front end to a MySQL backend.
 The system deals with Items, Customers and their Orders.
 A four table database is used, with the tables: (customers, items ,orders and orderlines).
 CRUD functionality is available for Customers, Items and Orders.
-Orders also has extra features which are "ADDING/DELETING" items abnd "calculatingCost" of an Order.
+Orders also has extra features which are "ADDING/DELETING" items and "calculatingCost" of an Order.

 Extra information can be found in the "documentation" folder which houses design graphs and a presentation file.

 ## Getting Started